 NOTE: To ensure the ability of Texans to preserve livelihoods while protecting lives, the following requirements apply: In areas where the COVID-19 transmission rate is high, individuals are encouraged to follow the safe practices they have already mastered, such as wearing face coverings over the nose and mouth wherever it is not feasible to maintain six feet of social distancing from another person not in the same household, but no person may be required by any jurisdiction to wear or to mandate the wearing of a face covering.
 Per Governor Abbott's Executive Order.

 What is “Let’s Talk”?

 “Let's Talk” is a program that provides easy access to informal confidential consultations with therapists from Counseling and Psychological Services (CAPS).
-CAPS therapists hold walk-in hours at various locations around campus during the week.
-There is no appointment or fee necessary.
+Consultations are available to the entire UH community – students, staff, and faculty.
+Consultations are free of charge, and no appointment or paperwork is needed.

 How is “Let's Talk” different from counseling?

 Therapists at CAPS provide a wide range of services that can be helpful to students.
-One service is short-term counseling that requires a commitment to meeting for a few face-to-face appointments that typically last between 45-50 minutes at the CAPS office.
+One service is short-term counseling that requires a commitment to several appointments that typically last between 45-50 minutes.
 “Let's Talk” is not formal counseling.
-It is a drop-in service located at various sites across campus where you will receive an informal consultation to address concerns you may have at the moment.
+It is a “drop-in” service where you will receive an informal consultation to address concerns you may have at the moment.
 Consultations are brief and focused, typically lasting not more than 15 – 20 minutes.

 “Let's Talk” may be beneficial to: